smcclennon/smcclennon.github.io/_posts/2025-10-19-repair-sony-wh1000-xm4-anc-microphone.md

   *Right earcup removed*
 2. **Access the driver** - Remove the foam covering the driver
   ![](right-anc-cover.webp)
-  *Right earcup foam covering the driver removed*
+  *Right foam covering the driver removed*
 3. **Locate the ANC microphone** - Carefully remove the rubber cover over the internal ANC microphone just above the driver.
-Be careful if using a screw driver as the magnetic speaker driver will attract any ferrous metal and can be easily pierced
+Be careful if using a screwdriver as the magnetic speaker driver will attract any ferrous metal and can be easily pierced
   ![](right-anc.webp)
   *Right ANC microphone cover removed*
 4. **Free the microphone** - Unclip the ANC microphone from the earcup, as well as the ANC microphone cable from its cable management